trivette72/ha-lindab-o.erre-ventilation/README.md

 ### Manual

 For more information, key features, supported devices, entities, reliability and cloud usage, diagnostics and privacy, troubleshooting and requirements follow original integration.
-Instead of using Ambientika account, download the official O.ERRE application called O.Tech, create an O.ERRE account, register your ventilation units, and try adding them to Home Assistant using this fork.
+Download the official O.ERRE application called O.Tech (EP S.p.A. developer), create an O.ERRE account, register your ventilation devices via your home Wi-Fi network by following the on-screen instructions, and try adding them to Home Assistant using this fork.

 Given the experimental nature of this fork, all functionality is used at your own risk.